 How to Join?

 Membership of Wexford Credit Union is open to anyone who lives or works within our common bond (as well as family members).
-A child or step-child of a member who is under the age of 18 and living outside the common bond but resident in the Republic of Ireland or the United Kingdom will also be accepted for membership.
+Members who are now living outside the common bond, in either the Republic of Ireland or United Kingdom, may apply for membership of their child or step child, who is under the age of 18.

 What is a “Common Bond”?